elliotwutingfeng/ipcrypt-std.github.io/www/pages/playground.md

         <h3 class="text-xl font-bold mb-2">Encryption Modes</h3>

         <ul class="list-disc pl-6 mb-4">
-            <li><strong>ipcrypt-deterministic</strong>: Format-preserving encryption that always produces the same output for the same input and key.</li>
+            <li><strong>ipcrypt-deterministic</strong>: Format-preserving encryption that always produces the same output for the same input and key.
+Requires a 16-byte (32 hex chars) key.</li>
-            <li><strong>ipcrypt-pfx</strong>: Prefix-preserving encryption that maintains network structure.
-Addresses from the same subnet share encrypted prefixes.</li>
             <li><strong>ipcrypt-nd</strong>: Non-deterministic encryption using KIASU-BC with an 8-byte tweak.
-Produces a 24-byte output.</li>
+Requires a 16-byte (32 hex chars) key and produces a 24-byte output.</li>
             <li><strong>ipcrypt-ndx</strong>: Non-deterministic encryption using AES-XTS with a 16-byte tweak.
-Produces a 32-byte output.</li>
+Requires a 32-byte (64 hex chars) key and produces a 32-byte output.</li>
         </ul>

         <p class="mb-4">